Fogo Island, Newfoundland and Labrador: History

 The Town of Fogo Island was incorporated on March 1, 2011 following the amalgamation of four towns – Fogo, Joe Batt's Arm-Barr'd Islands-Shoal Bay, Seldom-Little Seldom and Tilting – with the unincorporated balance of the Fogo Island.
+The last physician was due to leave the island in June 2022; medical care at that point only being available via a six-hour round trip by ferry, weather permitting.